 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container that lacks a heavier floor plate.
-For these jobs, we route a reinforced 30-yard bin with thicker sides: we set the fill volume well below the visual rim to keep axle weight legal.
-We use a lowboy for transport; however, we also provide a general construction debris service for mixed loads that require different handling protocols.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container.
+For these jobs, we route in a reinforced 30-yard low-wall bin featuring a heavier floor plate and thicker ribbed sides.
+We cap the fill volume well below the visual rim to ensure axle weight stays legal; additionally, we use a specialized lowboy for transport.
+We also offer a general construction debris service for your mixed site loads.

 Same-day Pickup for Fast Roof Project Turnover